nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 The following is a list of common notations and symbols you’ll encounter throughout the user guide:

-1. INDEX NUMBER
+1. INDEX_NUMBER

-    Words of phrases in full capital indicates that they are inputs that you can define
+    Words of phrases in full capital indicates that they are inputs that you can decide on

 1. `command`